How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Handle a high volume of events daily, with significant peak traffic

-The problem wasn’t Lambda itself.
-The problem was how I used Boto3 in Lambda.
-This article documents the optimization journey that reduced costs significantly while improving reliability.
+The problem usually isn’t Lambda itself.
+The problem is how Boto3 is used inside Lambda.
+This article walks through the optimizations that bring those costs down while improving reliability.

 Expand your knowledge with Build and Deploy a Go Lambda Function